-Financial Assistance to Meet College Expenses
+Financial Aid to Meet College Expenses

 Need-Based Aid & Financing Options: The OSFS helps students obtain need-based financial aid from federal, state, private, and institutional grant, scholarship, employment, and loan programs.
 The OSFS also helps students use financing options like parent and private loans, external scholarships, employer and veteran benefits, and monthly payment plans to meet college costs.
-Visit the OSFS website (new window) for the most current and detailed information about the topics covered here.
+Visit the OSFS website for the most current and detailed information about the topics covered below.

 Click on any of the links below to jump to that section heading: